Poha Kea Point 4

 No analysis available

 Recreation-area language appears multiple times across the listings.
-The remarks reference 'recreation spaces' and 'recreational areas,' supporting this as a shared amenity even if not every agent uses the same wording.
+Remarks reference "recreation spaces" and "recreational areas," supporting this as a real shared community feature.

 No clear evidence of a dedicated recreation room appears in the remarks.
 The language used is broader—such as recreation areas, clubhouse, and places for gathering—so this does not support a true rec-room feature.